 For now I’m feeling a little sad after NaNoWriMo’s ending and a little frantic because of the rewrites, so there’s no crochet news to report.
 However, my Christmas exchange squares are on the way so hopefully I’ll have them to show off next week!

-My first NaNoWriMo is drawing to a close.
+NaNoWriMo is drawing to a close.

 I’ve also learned that sometimes the main thing is simply writing.
 I’m not going to pretend that writing 6500 words in a day is going to produce a perfect product right away but that’s also 6500 words I didn’t have the day before!
 Even if I have to edit half of them out later or refine them, I’m still getting things done and getting my ideas onto paper.